 The following two chapters are covered in this user manual:

-Chapter 2: Getting Started
+□ Getting Started

-This chapter explains the initial installation process for a Moxa switch.
-There are three ways to access a Moxa switch's configuration settings: USB console, command line interface, and web-based interface.
+This chapter explains how the initial installation process for Moxa switch.
+There are three ways to access Moxa switch's configuration settings: the serial console, Telnet console, and web console.